 Here’s where we get a bit bummed out.
 The mega-downside is that this diet is super expensive.
 Jenny Craig prices are as follows:

-- $14.99 and an extra 25 dollars for enrollment fee which does not include access to a health consultant.
+$14.99 and an extra 25 dollars for an enrollment fee, which does not include access to a health consultant.

-These prices do not include the cost of buying the foods.
-The Jenny Craig food prices of food are between $15 and $25 per day according to the company and shipping charges are also separate.
+These prices do not include the cost of buying foods.
+According to the company, the Jenny Craig food prices of food are between $13 and $24 per day, and shipping charges are also separate.

 So basically, a person could end up spending close to $150.00 per week, which is not exactly something everyone can do.